Discover some of the vegan restaurants and cafes that Bath is home to in this vibrant and historic city.

-Take a class
+Take a vegan cookery class in Bath

 If you’re in Bath for the weekend, you might want to take a break from sightseeing and try a class at Demuths Cookery School.

-Chain restaurants with good vegan options…
+Chain restaurants with good vegan options in Bath…

 - The Stable, 1-3 Westgate Building, Kingsmead Square